vektorlab/pyvideo2/content/posts/new_*and*_improved_coming_changes_to_unittest,_the_standard_library_test_framework_(#52).md

 Speakers: [Michael Foord]
 Tags: [pycon, pycon2010, unittest]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2010NewAndImprovedComingChangesToUnittestTheStanda472-63.jpg'
-Title: '"New *and* Improved: Coming changes to unittest, the standard library test framework (#52)"'
+Title: 'New *and* Improved: Coming changes to unittest, the standard library test framework (#52)'
 date: '2010-02-19'
 ---
 New *and* Improved: Coming changes to unittest, the standard library test